mamyraoby/phanisana/docs/index.md

   - Millions (*tapitrisa*)
   - Billions (*lavitrisa*)
   - Trillions (*arivo lavitrisa*) and beyond.
-- Easy-to-use API with clean and expressive syntax.
+- Easy-to-use library with clean and expressive syntax.
 - Designed with extensibility in mind for future date/time support.

 ## 🚀 Getting Started